[Ord. No. 4438, 2-19-2018]

 Settling basins, sediment traps or tanks and perimeter controls.

-Settling basins shall be provided for each drainage area with ten (10) or more acres disturbed at one time and shall be sized to contain one-half (0.5) inch of sediment from the drainage area and be able to contain a 2-year, 24-hour storm.
-If the provision of a basin of this size is impractical, other similarly effective BMPs, as evaluated and specified the SWPPP, shall be provided.
+Settling basins shall be provided for each drainage area with ten (10) or more acres disturbed at one (1) time and shall be sized to contain one-half (0.5) inch of sediment from the drainage area and be able to contain a two (2) year, twenty-four (24) hour storm.
+If the provision of a basin of this size is impractical, other similarly effective BMPs, as evaluated and specified the SD & SWPPP, shall be provided.

-Settling basins shall be designed in a manner that allows adaptation to provide long-term storm water management as required by the Department of Public Works.
+Settling basins shall be designed in a manner that allows adaptation to provide long-term stormwater management as required by the Public Works Director.